junglesta/wherenodoctor/_posts/2016-01-01-30-who-is-the-village-health-worker.md

 Videos on tapes, DVDs, and on the internet are available on different health subjects for many parts of the world.
 Battery-operated projectors are also available.
 But technology can never take the place of a good educator.

-A list of addresses where you can send for teaching materials to use for health education in your village can be found on pages [page 429](#page-429)to [page 432](#page-432).
+A list of addresses where you can send for teaching materials to use for health education in your village can be found [here](#teaching-material).

 # [w23](#page-w23)